European-XFEL/DSSCDevices/README.md

 It is using an ASCII protocol over TCP.
 Its features are documented in [doc/sib.md](doc/sib.md)

+### DsscStateCombiner

+Combine the states of various devices.

+This device leverages the StateSignifier, but adds a twise for a corner case of the DSSC chiller being off.

+When powered off, the BeckhoffChiller device goes to error, as it fails to communicate with the hardware, which is the correct thing to do during normal operation.
+There's no way to know that the chiller is off, only that communication fails, resulting in a number of alarms being triggered.

+However, we can later know, in this device, whether it's fine or not, as the detector's interlock has an input of type BeckhoffDigitalInput, also monitored here.
+If that input, SIB_1_SIB_ENABLE, is off, it's fine for the chiller to be in error.

+Thus, if the most significant state is ERROR, check if it comes from the chiller is disabled (the SIB_ENABLE switch is OFF).

 ### DSSC ASIC Reset

 A middlelayer device to ease resetting ASICS on the various modules by providing a simple scene.